History of the Bank of Prescott

 The year of 1955 saw Fred White resign as bank president with Olen Hendrix being elected as his successor.
 W.R.
 Stephens returned as a stockholder of the bank (along with his investment company, Stephens Inc.), purchasing Mr. White's ownership.

 The bank's assets reached $4 million in 1956, the first time since 1945.

 At the 1958 annual shareholders' meeting, President Hendrix announced that there was a great need for either a significantly remodeled building or building a new banking facility.
 He also announced that he had turned down other employment to remain at the Bank of Prescott.
 Assets reached $5 million for the first time as of the close of business 1957.

 In March 1958, the bank purchased from the First Baptist Church the initial parcel of real estate (East 2nd Street South & East Main Street) where the current bank building is located.
 The cost was $6,000.

-The year 1962 saw the introduction of the Uniform Commercial Code in Arkansas, and its effect on the bank and banking in general was profound.
-In December of this year, the bank first began to investigate the need of a branch bank on the West side of town.
+The year 1962 saw the introduction of the Uniform Commercial Code in Arkansas, and its effect on the bank and banking, in general, was profound.
+In December of this year, the bank first began to investigate the need for a branch bank on the West side of town.
 (The actual property was purchased in January 1963.)

 1964 saw the first use of fees assessed for insufficient checks.
 The new courthouse was completed in mid-1964 and the construction of the new hospital was nearing its start.
 The Robbins plant was announced.